UtrechtUniversity/researchcloud-items/doc/roles/irods_skel.md

 This role preconfigures the file `~/.irods/irods_environment.json` with default values for those advanced settings.

-Please see the [iselect](./irods_iselect.md) role for an alternative (or additional) mechanism to select an iRODS zone from a distinct list.

-Disclaimer: The default values instantiated by irods_skel are not suitable for all zones.
+Disclaimer: The default values instantiated by irods_skel may not be suitable for your zones.
-Use iselect along with a list of zones/properties to obtain a more reliable mechanism.
+Use the [iselect](./irods_iselect.md) role with a list of zones/properties to obtain a more reliable mechanism.

 ## Variables